 Users will start at the top left of a page, and end at the bottom right of a page.
 However, they don’t do this by viewing everything: the Gutenberg Diagram suggests that users go there in a straight line, almost just scanning the page.

 To make things more complicated, the ‘Axis of Orientation’ is from left to right, making the top right area more likely to be noticed, and therefore stronger, than the bottom left.

 Like the F-pattern, the name of the Z-pattern already gives away its meaning.
 It suggests that people view a website’s content in the shape of a Z. The pattern is also known as the inverted S-pattern:

-This viewing pattern is already close to a more engaged reading path.
+This viewing pattern presents a more engaged reading path.
 People viewing a website like this will see every part of the website.
-The start and the end points are the same as in the Gutenberg Diagram, but the top right and bottom left will not be disregarded as easily.
+The start and the endpoints are the same as in the Gutenberg Diagram, but the top right and bottom left will not be disregarded as easily.